Bryanhalambeck/expense-analysis/README.md

 🧾 Sales Department – Office Supplies Deep Dive

-This section focuses on how the Sales department spends on Office Supplies, breaking down patterns by employee, vendor, individual transactions and time.
+This section investigates how the Sales department spends on Office Supplies, breaking down activity by employee, vendor, timing, and transaction detail.

+The goal is to surface potential fairness issues, policy concerns, or unusual patterns that wouldn’t be obvious from totals alone.
+To do this, we apply a targeted workflow that:

 Using a custom analysis workflow, we:
     •    Identify employees or vendors with unusually high spending using z-score thresholds